axelvaldez/radical-companies/_posts/Posts/2022-12/2022-12-10-ownership-is.markdown

  <p>The process of legitimizing enclosures is still going on, although these days is more than just about land.
 For example, <em>forever</em> copyrights, <em>never-ending</em> patents, and your <em>data</em> does not belong to you.</p>

 <h1 id="_minemine">MINE!
 MINE!</h1>
- <p>Anything a toddler comes in contact with is &ldquo;MINE!&rdquo; At least, for a little while.
+ <p>Anything a toddler comes in contact with is &ldquo;MINE!
+MINE!&rdquo;.
 It probably has to do with the fact that,
   <ul>
    <li>Anything and everything we come in contact with, and doesn&rsquo;t harm us, can, according to our brains,<a href="#en05"><sup id="bm05">5&nbsp;</sup></a> extend our bodies and it appropriates it easily and swiftly (<em>i.e.</em>, unconciously).</li>
    <li>And, of course, anything that is part of our body cannot be let go just like that.</li>